junhoyeo/craby/docs/guide/signals.md

 ### Generated Signal Enum

-Craby automatically generates a signal enum for your module:
+Craby automatically generates a Signal enum for your module:

 ```rust
 // Auto-generated